byteface/domonic/README.md

 print(url.pathname)
 print(url.hash)

-# you can use Global class to import all the js methods from the global namespace i.e
+# Use Global class to import all the js methods from the global namespace i.e
 # from domonic.javascript import Global
 # Global.decodeURIComponent(...
 # Global.encodeComponent(...